 Chicken and Rice with Mushrooms

-4.85 from 20 votes
+4.82 from 22 votes

 This post may contain affiliate links.
 Please read our disclosure policy.

 This one pot Chicken and Rice with Mushrooms recipe is smooth, creamy, hearty comfort food at its best.
-A tasty and complete meal in one pan, topped with fresh herbs and full of earthy flavor.
+A tasty and complete meal in one pan, topped with Parmesan and fresh herbs and full of earthy flavor.

 Want to save this recipe?